nikoschr96/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Nikolaos Christoforidis is an Electrical and Computer Engineer.
 He graduated from the Department of Electrical and Computer Engineering at Aristotle University of Thessaloniki in August 2020 with a 7.25/10.00 GPA.
-His interests include software development, IT administration, Medical Informatics and Artificial Intelligence.
+His interests include software development, IT administration and signal proccessing.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}cv{{< /staticref >}}.